 Like going to the dentist or running on a treadmill, we know our organization’s budgeting process is good for us even though most of us dread the process.
 However, if we truly understand why budgeting is so important, it becomes both easier and less terrifying.
 This session will examine budgeting pitfalls, ways to avoid budget traps look at ways to improve the budgeting process through better measurement and reporting.

 We can never perfectly predict the future.
 This session examines the risks that cause actual results to vary from our predictions.
 Often the greatest risks to our businesses are from risks we cannot possibly know.
 This session will look at both knowable and those unknown risks and discuss methods to deal with both known and unknown risks.

 **NOTE** Bring a calculator.

 NJCPA Goes Green - Registrants Save $20

 New for 2018, course materials will be distributed electronically and we're passing the savings along to you.
 All 8-hour seminar pricing has been reduced by $20.
 To access, visit your My Events page.
 Download to your laptop or tablet prior to your seminar.
-Handouts are added as received - remember to check back for updates.
+Handouts are added as received.

 Request a Reminder

 Note: Online pre-registration will be closed 24 hours prior to this event.

 Need a printable registration form?
 Click here